Delhi: SDMC to launch month-long anti-encroachment drive | Science-Environment

 - India

-The BJP-ruled South Delhi Municipal Corporation (SDMC) will launch a month-long anti-encroachment drive at a number of places under its jurisdiction, civic authorities said on Monday, adding that the dates are yet to be decided.
+The BJP-ruled South Delhi Municipal Corporation (SDMC) will launch a month-long anti-encroachment drive in a number of areas under its jurisdiction, civic authorities said on Monday, adding that the dates are yet to be decided.

 According to SDMC Mayor Mukesh Suryan, the areas where the drive is likely to be conducted include Okhla, Tilak Nagar and Shaheen Bagh, among others.